India: Can the new opposition alliance oust Modi in 2024? – DW – 07/24/2023

 "The BJP has traditionally benefited in a triangular contest and we will be looking on a one-to-one contest."

-The Congress party recently received a boost after it routed the BJP in the southern Karnataka state in May.
+The Congress party recently received a boost after it routed the BJP in the southern state of Karnataka in May.
 It hopes a united challenge by the opposition will succeed in preventing Modi from securing a third term in 2024.

 How does the BJP view the new alliance?